jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 * Facebook Messenger
 * Any other third-party messaging app

 Those apps retain their own security models, separate from Android’s enterprise capabilities.
 Will similar archival solutions become possible with these applications (or any others) in future?
-Possibly.. but today's RCS archival offered by Google is app-level and limited only to Google Messages.
+Possibly.. but today's RCS Archival offered by Google is app-level and limited only to Google Messages.

 ## Myths vs facts